Loahit5101/GPU-Accelerated-Monocular-Visual-Odometry/README.md

 This project aims to build a Monocular Visual odometry pipeline using C++, CUDA and OpenCV on the KITTI odometry dataset.

-Main goal is to implement FAST keypoints and ORB features using CUDA and compare performance improvements.
+Main goal is to implement ORB features using CUDA and compare performance improvements.

-Currently it uses openCV to detect ORB features.
-Implementation of ORB feature detection from scratch using CUDA is under progress.
+It implmenets ORB feature detection from scratch using CPU and CUDA.

 ## Usage